nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-XXXX.md

 **Parameter Definitions:**

-- `--meta` – use metagenome/uneven coverage mode
+- `--meta` – Use metagenome/uneven coverage mode.
-- `--threads` - number of parallel processing threads to use
+- `--threads` - Number of parallel processing threads to use.
-- `--out-dir` - Output directory
+- `--out-dir` - Specifies the name of the output directory.
-- `--nano-hq` - specifies that input is from Oxford Nanopore high-quality reads (Guppy5+ SUP or Q20, <5% error).
-This skips a genome polishing step since the assembly will be polished with medaka in the next step
+- `--nano-hq` - Specifies that input is from Oxford Nanopore high-quality reads (Guppy5+ SUP or Q20, <5% error).
+This skips a genome polishing step since the assembly will be polished with medaka in the next step.
+- `/path/to/sample_HRrm.fasta.gz` - Path to the input file, specified as a positional argument.

 **Input Data**

-- sample_host_removed.fastq.gz (decontaminated raw data in fastq format, output from [Step 7b](#7b-remove-host-reads))
+- sample_HRrm.fasta.gz (filtered and trimmed sample reads with both contaminants and human reads removed, gzipped fasta file, output from [Step 7b](#7b-remove-host-reads))

 **Output Data**